jsmrcaga/findmymetro/README.md

 It can also calculate itineraries to "remarkable" spots (Eiffel Tower, etc), given they are in the database.

 ##Database Format
 The database of this site is very simple, and coded in JSON format, for simple use and accessibility.
-All JSON files will be public, and anyone can contribute to the site by making pull requests.
+The JSON DB will be public, and anyone can contribute to the site by making pull requests on the `db.json` file.

 	The template of what the base should look like is:
 ```javascript